Richard Kemp (politician): Liverpool City Council

+Local Government

+Between 2003–11, he served as a vice chair of the Local Government Association (LGA), and also served as the leader of the LGA Liberal Democrats Group between 2005–11.
+He has acted as LGA spokesperson on health and as international spokesperson for the four UK local government associations.
+Since 2000, he has worked in many councils for the Audit Commission and the LGA; inspecting, reviewing, supporting and mentoring in a wide range of councils of all types.

-Between 2006 and 2016 he was the UK representative on the Executive Bureau, Finance Board and the World Council of United Cities and Local Government, the global body for local government.
-After assisting with the rebuilding of the pan-African section of the global body UCLGA between 2007 and 2009 he has been an adviser on governance and scrutiny since 2010 advising on both the work of councils and of local government associations.
+Between 2006–16, he was the UK representative on the executive bureau, finance board and world council of United Cities and Local Government, the global body for local government.
+After assisting with the rebuilding of the pan-African section of UCLG – UCLG Africa – between 2007–09, in 2010 he began advising on governance and scrutiny, covering both the work of councils and of local government associations.

-Cllr Kemp now acts as an adviser to and reviewer of councils in England on behalf of the Local Government Association of England & Wales.

-Outside politics Richard is the Chair of QS Impact a global charity which helps young people get involved in delivering the UN's Strategic Development Goals (SDGs) in more than 150 Countries.
+Other areas of focus

+Kemp is chair of the Local Authority Mutual Investment Trust, which provides investment opportunities for local authorities and affiliated organisations.
+He is also chair of QS ImpACT, a global charity that works with universities, disadvantaged communities, NGOs and businesses to promote action towards the United Nations Sustainable Development Goals.

+Personal life and recognition
-In the 2011 Birthday Honours, Kemp was appointed Commander of the Order of the British Empire (CBE) for public service.

-Richard is married to Erica Kemp CBE who served as a Liverpool Councillor for 23 years and was the Lord Mayor of Liverpool 2014/15.
-They have 3 children, Jonathan, Emma and Rachel and 5 grandchildren Eva, Jonah, Raphael, Caladh and Mairi.
-They are the only married couple to both have a CBE.
+In the 2011 Birthday Honours, Kemp was appointed a Commander of the Order of the British Empire for public service and regeneration.
+He is married to Erica Kemp CBE, who served as a Liverpool city councillor for 23 years and was Lord Mayor of Liverpool over 2014–15.
+They are reportedly the only married couple to have both been awarded a CBE.